A Little About Me

 The advent of digital imaging merged two of my skills – computers and photography – and strongly rekindled my interest as early as 1998.
 Fast forward more than a dozen or so years and I continue my affection for picture taking – as a lover of the outdoors and nature, as an admirer of faces, as a recorder of life’s precious moments.

-Now Kris and I have lots of photo activity centered around our nineteen grandchildren and travel frequently to spend time with them.
+Now Kris and I have lots of photo activity centered around our twenty grandchildren and travel frequently to spend time with them.
 Professionally, my special interests are this country’s amazing treasures that make up our national park system.
 I’ve spent a considerable amount of time these past few years enjoying and photographing many gorgeous vistas.
-If you enjoy the beauty of these place, please visit my fine art gallery.
+If you enjoy the beauty of these place, please visit the Gallery.

 Since I’m still planning on being out on road, who knows where I’ll be next?